General theory of perturbation of infinite resistor networks: Introduction

 This example represents a nontrivial perturbation of the infinite square resistor network, where a string \textit{JPA 2025} containing numbers and letters results in the removal of 84 resistors.
 As shown below, we find that the effective resistance (in units of $R$) between the sites $\mathbf{r}_i =\left(2,8\right)$ and $\mathbf{r}_j=\left(21,8\right) $ (the two blue dots in the figure) is $R(r_i,r_j) = 1.6645...$ (for details see section~\ref{JPA_2025:sec}).
 For comparison, the resistance for perfect lattice is $R_0(r_i,r_j) = 1.45186...$.

 The rest of the paper is organized as follows.
 In section~\ref{perfect_reiew_theory:sec} the perfect lattice is reviewed following the approach in references~\cite{sajat_perfect_AJP_10.1119/1.1285881,sajat_perturbed_AJP_10.1119/1.1419104} using Dirac notation.
 In section~\ref{gen_theory:sec}, we develop the Green operator of the perturbed resistor lattice.
-In section~\ref{anal_examples:sec} and~\ref{num_examples:sec} we present a few analytical and numerical examples, respectively.
+In sections~\ref{anal_examples:sec} and~\ref{num_examples:sec} we present a few analytical and numerical examples, respectively.
 Conclusions are given in section~\ref{summary:sec}.
-In~\ref{Green:app} and~\ref{G_finite:app}, the derivation of the Green operator is presented for infinite and finite lattices, respectively.
+In~\ref{Green:app} the derivation of the Green operator is presented for infinite lattices.
+In~\ref{G_quantum:app} we highlight the relation between the energy‑dependent Green operator in quantum mechanics and the Green operator used for resistor networks.
+In~\ref{G_finite:app} the derivation of the Green operator is presented for finite lattices.
 Finally, in~\ref{Hole_2_missing_nodes:app} and~\ref{3szog_hexagon:app}, details of calculations for hole-type perturbations in square and triangular lattices are presented, respectively.